RangerMauve/blog.mauve.moe/posts/distributed-press-social-inbox.md

 }
 ```

-You will also need to add a link tag to the html version of your posts with the the "rel" property being set to "alternate" and the typeset to something like "application/activity+json" and the "href" property pointing to a full your route to the JSON version of your post.
+Finally, you will also need to add a link tag to the html version of your posts with the the "rel" property being set to "alternate," the typeset to something like "application/activity+json" and the "href" property pointing to your route to the JSON version of your post.

 ```html
 <link rel="alternate" type="application/activity+json"